MicrosoftDocs/powerbi-docs/powerbi-docs/visuals/power-bi-visualizations-arcgis.md

 1. For this tutorial, select **Population > (Year) Age: 5-Year Increments > (Year) Median Age**.

-   An infographic appears on the map displaying the regional Median Age for the current extent of the map.
+   An infographic appears on the map displaying 2021 Median Age for the current extent of the map.

    :::image type="content" source="media/power-bi-visualizations-arcgis/map-infographic.png" alt-text="Screenshot shows a map with regional median age demographics.":::

    > [!TIP]
    > You can also search for a demographic by name in the **Infographics** pane search field.

 For more details about adding infographics cards, visit the [ArcGIS for Power BI online help](https://doc.arcgis.com/en/maps-for-powerbi/design/add-infographics.htm).